Politics of Slovenia: Political developments

 On the international front, Slovenia has advanced rapidly toward integration into the Euro-Atlantic community of nations.
-Invited to begin accession negotiations with the European Union in November 1998, Slovenia has achieved two of its primary foreign policy goals: membership in the EU and NATO.
+Slovenia has achieved two of its primary foreign policy goals: membership in the EU and NATO.
 Slovenia also participates in the Southeast Europe Cooperation Initiative (SECI).

-Slovenia remains firmly committed to achieving NATO membership in a second round of enlargement.
 Slovenia has been an active participant in Partnership for Peace (PfP) and has sought to demonstrate its preparedness to take on the responsibilities and burdens of membership in the Alliance.
 The United States looks to Slovenia to play a productive role in continuing security efforts throughout the region.
 It has done much– contributing to the success of IFOR, SFOR, efforts in Albania, North Macedonia, Montenegro, Kosovo, and elsewhere– and has continued to expand actively its constructive regional engagement.

 Slovenia is one of the focus countries for the United States' southeast European policy, aimed at reinforcing regional stability and integration.
 The Slovenian Government is well-positioned to be an influential role model for other southeast European governments at different stages of reform and integration.
 To these ends, the United States urges Slovenia to maintain momentum on internal economic, political, and legal reforms, while expanding their international cooperation as resources allow.
-Although harmonization with EU law and standards will require great efforts, already underway, the EU accession process will serve to advance Slovenia's structural reform agenda.
-U.S. and Allied efforts to assist Slovenia's military restructuring and modernization efforts are ongoing.
+Given Slovenia's membership of the EU, many of these reforms are now legally binding through European law.
+NATO and EU efforts to assist Slovenia's military restructuring and modernization efforts are ongoing.

 Borut Pahor has held the position of president since 2012.
 In November 2017, Slovenian President Borut Pahor was re-elected for a second term in close election.

 Former prime minister Janez Jansa spent six months in prison in 2014 after being convicted on bribery charges related to a 2006 arms deal.
 Jansa had denied any wrongdoing.

 In June 2018, the center-right Slovenia Democratic Party (SDS) of former prime minister Janez Jansa won in the election.
 SDS secured 25 seats in the 90-seat parliament.
 A center-left party, The List of Marjan Sarec (LMS), was in second place with 13 seats.

 Prime Minister Marjan Sarec resigned in January 2020.
 He led a center-left minority government since the 2018 elections.